 - (i) Rates & Annual Charges Outstanding are secured against the property. - (ii) Doubtful Rates Debtors are provided for where the value of the property is less than the debt outstanding.

-An allowance for other doubtful debts is made when there is objective evidence that a receivable is impaired. - (iii) Interest is charged on overdue rates & charges at 10.00% (2008 10.00%).
-Generally all other receivables are non interest bearing. - (iv) Please refer to Note 15 for issues concerning Credit Risk and Fair Value disclosures.
+An allowance for other doubtful debts is made when there is objective evidence that a receivable is impaired. - (iii) Interest is charged on overdue rates & charges at 10.00% (2008 10.00%). - (iv) Please refer to Note 15 for issues concerning Credit Risk and Fair Value disclosures.